pinellolab/AmpUMI/README.md

 Thus, there is fewer than one (0.047) collision expected for this experimental setup.
 For each allele fraction specified with the ```-af``` flag, the output describes how many collisions are expected for that allele.
 In this case, there is only one allele (100% of alleles) and there are 0.047 collisions expected for that allele.

-With more than one allele, if we were using a 8bp UMI aith 10,000 molecules, with a 40/60 mixture of alleles, we could calculate the expected number of colliisons using the command:
+With more than one allele, if we were using a 8bp UMI with 10,000 molecules, with a 40/60 mixture of alleles, we could calculate the expected number of collisions using the command:

 ```
 python AmpUMI.py CollisionNumber -ul 8 -nm 10000 -af 0.4,0.6